tatethurston/nextjs-routes/README.md

 🦄 Zero config

-💨 Types only -- no additional runtime overhead
+💨 Types only -- zero runtime

 🛠 No more broken links